 Download the CapU eLearn App for iPhone or Android phones.

-Step 1.
 Apply for a Study Permit

-Step 2.
-Register for courses
+Register for your courses

 Set your alarm!

-Metro Vancouver is in the Pacific Time (PT) zone.
-If you are outside of the Pacific Time zone during class registration, your Registration Time Ticket may fall within the night hours of your home country.
+Vancouver, Canada is in the Pacific Time (PT) Zone, so if you are outside this Time Zone during class registration, your Registration Time Ticket may fall within the night hours of your home country.

-Step 3.
 Pay your remaining fees

-Step 4.
 Find a place to live